Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 I think this last part is the key piece of information missing from many blogs that tell you what to do but leave out why.

-You may also encounter settings in your camera that are grayed out and you can’t change.
+You may also encounter settings in your camera that are grayed out, and you can’t change them.
 Read this article to troubleshoot grayed-out settings in Fujifilm cameras.

-You can also learn about these settings and more by checking out my Fujifilm X Course Membership – save 20% on your subscription for the first 3 months with this link only for my blog readers!
+You can also learn about these settings and more by checking out the Fujifilm Photographer Membership – click here to start a free three-day trial and get 20% off your first three months!

 Image Quality Setting